Frequently Asked Questions (FAQs)

 Q: When can I park without a permit?
 After hours?
 Holidays?
 Breaks?

 A: Students with or without parking permits may park in any lot from 4:30 PM to 7:00 AM on weekdays and all day on Saturdays, Sundays and official holidays (as listed in the NDSU Policy Manual) except in the following areas: State Fleet Lot, Library, Staff Unloading, designated Reserved Parking, Shuttle Bus stops, BU Lot and the FargoDome.
 Employees with or without parking permits may park in any lot from 4:30 PM to 7:00 AM weekdays and all day Saturdays, Sundays and official holidays (as listed in the NDSU Policy manual) except in the State Fleet Lot, Library, BU Lot, designated Reserved Parking, and any lot temporarily reserved for Red Hawks Baseball fan parking.
 All parking regulations are enforced during class breaks.

-Q: How does the Visitor Lot, Wellness Lot, and Memorial Union Lot pay parking work?
+Q: How does paying for parking in the Visitor Lot, Wellness Lot, Memorial Union Lot, and T2 Lot work?

 A: Paid parking is available for short duration visits.
 Park your vehicle and walk up to the pay station, select the amount of time you wish to park, provide payment with either cash, or a debit/credit card.
 Place the payment receipt face-up on your dashboard so the enforcement officer can clearly read your time.
 Free parking in all pay station lots is available from 4:30 PM -7:00 AM weekdays, all day Saturdays and Sundays, and official holidays.